Girl Meets Fire

 Instructions

-• Turn batter into pan and bake in a preheated oven for 45 minutes or until a toothpick, inserted in the center, comes out clean.
+• Pour the batter into the prepared pan.
+Bake in the preheated oven for about 1 hour, until a toothpick inserted into the center comes out clean.

-• Remove from the oven and let it cool on a wire rack for 5 minutes.
+• Remove from the oven and let cool on a cooling rack for 5-10 minutes.
+Then remove from the pan and let it cool completely before dusting with powdered sugar, frosting, ganache, or glaze.

 1 tablespoon Confectioners' powdered sugar